Natural Tips to Promote Fuller, Healthier Hair

 Common Prescribed Treatments

-Let's take Look at some of the most commonly prescribed treatments for hair loss.
+Let's take a look at some of the most commonly prescribed treatments for hair loss.
 Please note we are not necessarily recommending these, we are just talking about it.

 The two most commonly known brands designed to treat hair loss are Minoxidil and Rogaine.
 These are available over the counter for both men and women and are typically considered safe and effective for thinning hair, but the side effects listed on the back of the bottles include: "unwanted growth of facial hair, chest pain, fast heartbeat, swelling in your hands, feet, and rapid weight gain," and more!

-However, there are natural remedies that are just as effective, which you can start implementing today.
+However, there are natural remedies that are super effective, which you can start implementing today.
 Let's look at them.

 Natural Hair Loss Remedies

 Your hair is made of protein so getting plenty of protein in your diet is very important for your hair.
 Protein strengthens your hair and it promotes growth.
 You should aim for at least a palm sized portion, or about 4 - 6 ounces of protein for breakfast, lunch, and dinner.